EWC-consortium/eudi-wallet-rfcs/ewc-rfc100-interoperability-profile-towards-itb-v1.0.md

 ## 3.2 Interoperable Profile

 For a Holder Wallet to conform to the EWC Operational Testing Environment, the following RFCs MUST be followed [3] [4].

+Additionally, for Phase 2, support for sd-jwt is mandatory.

 # 4.0 Issuer Conformance